 There will be a mixture of lectures, coding practice and hands-on data analysis sessions, as well as office hours with teaching assistants.
 The first week of the course will cover preparatory material (e.g., fundamentals of bioinformatics, computational biology, cancer immunology, statistics, computing and programming).
-The second week will focus on analysis of whole-exome DNA-Seq data: germline and somatic variant calling and annotation, HLA-typing, neo-epitope prediction.
+The second week will focus on bioinformatics and downstream statistical analysis bulk and single-cell TCR sequencing data.

 Week 1 Topics